dandi/dandi-archive/README.md

 In API endpoint calls, add the `Authorization` HTTP header with a value of `Token <token_value>`.
 For example, for a token `1234`, include the header:
 `Authorization: Token 1234`.

+## Custom management scripts
+Documentation for the various custom `manage.py` scripts can be found in `DEVELOPMENT.md`.